BitShares-Committee/BitShares-Committee.github.io/_posts/2018-05-08-april-may-summary.md

 A more thorough review will be made available once some more time passes since one month is not a large enough sample.

-In other news, the first Graphene DevCon was succesfully concluded in Sahnghai over the last weekend.
-Commitee member jademont has [published a relevant article](https://steemit.com/graphene/@jademont/global-graphene-blockchain-devcon-is-successfully-concluded).
+In other news, the first Graphene DevCon was succesfully concluded in Shanghai over the last weekend.
+Committee member jademont has [published a relevant article](https://steemit.com/graphene/@jademont/global-graphene-blockchain-devcon-is-successfully-concluded).